Chhattisgarh: Bodies of 17 jawans recovered; toll rises to 22 | Law-Order

-Police also recovered the bodies of three jawans killed in the encounter, an official said, adding that a search operation is on in the forest.
+Police also recovered the bodies of three jawans killed in the encounter, an official said, adding a search operation is on in the forest to trace a missing jawan.

-The dead include personnel from the Central Reserve Police Force (CRPF), its elite unit CoBRA (Commando Battalion for Resolute Action) and the District Reserve Guard (DRG), the official said.
-It was not clear how many were from which unit.
+The dead include eight from the District Reserve Guard (DRG), seven from the CRPF's Commando Battalion for Resolute Action (CoBRA), six from the Special Task Force and one from the 'Bastariya' battalion of the CRPF,'' Inspector General of Police (Bastar range) Sundarraj P told PTI.

 ''On Sunday, bodies of 17 missing personnel were recovered during a search operation,'' the official said.
 Some weapons of the security forces were missing, he added.